mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 In my research, I frequently found references to the "rule" that ZFS requires 1 GB of RAM for every TB of disk space in the system.
 According to ZFS developer Richard Yao, [that rule is incorrect](https://www.reddit.com/r/DataHoarder/comments/5u3385/linus_tech_tips_unboxes_1_pb_of_seagate/ddrngar/).
 There are some RAM-hungry ZFS features like data deduplication, but ZFS [runs fine with constrained memory](https://www.reddit.com/r/DataHoarder/comments/3s7vrd/so_you_think_zfs_needs_a_ton_of_ram_for_a_simple/).

 I find memory extremely boring to shop for.
-I wish I had a more rigorous process for choosing RAM, but I couldn't find trustworthy bechmarks or user reports for RAM.
+I wish I had a more rigorous process for choosing RAM, but I couldn't find trustworthy benchmarks or user reports for RAM.
 My process was:

 1. Review the list of RAM sticks [compatible with the ASUS A320I-K motherboard](https://www.asus.com/Motherboards-Components/Motherboards/CSM/PRIME-A320I-K-CSM/HelpDesk_QVL/)
 1. Filter for 32 GB or 64 GB options that used only two sticks